IBM/ibmi-oss-examples/postgresql/installingpostgresqlonibmi.md

 --------------------------------------------------------------------------------
 ```

-From a 5250 session, run "NETSTAT *CNN" to verify the server is listening on port 5432.
+From a 5250 session, run `NETSTAT *CNN` to verify the server is listening on port 5432.
 You should see an entry for Local Port 5432 which tells you the server is listening for connections.
 ```
 --------------------------------------------------------------------------------
                         Work with IPv4 Connection Status